 On 23rd May 1915, Mae wrote a letter to the Cunard Company enquiring about compensation for the loss of her possessions.
 She was claiming a total of £220, which included clothing, jewellery, and $900 (£180) in cash which she claimed was in her pocket book which was lost.
 Cunard replied to her on the 26th May 1915, in which they first congratulated her on surviving, and then suggested she contact government officials in London to seek compensation from Germany after the War, and also to contact the Liverpool Relief Fund, who they suggested would give her application for financial assistance “prompt and courteous” attention.
 There is evidence that she did contact the Liverpool Relief Fund, but it is not known what award, if any, they made to her.

-In 1925, Mae married her widowed brother-in-law, John “Jack” Keegan, who had been married to her sister Elizabeth, and they resided over her family’s grocery shop at 120.
+On the 3rd June 1925, Mae married her widowed brother-in-law, John “Jack” Keegan, who had been married to her sister Elizabeth, and they resided over her family’s grocery shop at 120.
 Barrack Street, Cork City where they reared their three sons – Pat, David, and Sean.

 Mae refused to give interviews or make public appearances in connection with anything concerning the Lusitania throughout her life, but discussed the matter at length with family and friends.